Speech Pathologists specialising in voice, swallow and upper airway disorders and head & neck cancer

 Danielle has lectured at universities across Sydney since 2009 and is regularly involved in university examination and thesis marking.
 She frequently peer-reviews research submitted for publication to several international speech pathology, medical and surgical journals.

 Danielle is regularly involved in clinician education programs and professional organisations across Australia and New Zealand.
 She designs self-directed learning modules and education events for Speech Pathology Australia.
-She is the Treasurer of the Laryngology Society of Australasia and the co-convenor of the 2023 Laryngology Society of Australasia's international conference.
-Danielle regularly provides clinical supervision and mentorship to clinicians across Australia.
+She is the President of the Laryngology Society of Australasia.
+Danielle regularly provides clinical supervision and mentorship to clinicians across Australia and New Zealand.

 Danielle is also the Australia/New Zealand clinical consultant for Atos Medical, providing clinical support to speech pathologists working in laryngectomy management.